TanGentleman/TanTan/README.md

     - `python3 Documents/TanTan/Downloader.py Folder_For_Collected_Images`
 - The above example would save the images to TanTan/{reddit_folder_name}/Folder_For_Collected_Images

-How to use the TanTan chatbot
-(Pre-req: Create an openai account)
-1. Grab your openai api key from (https://platform.openai.com/account/api-keys)
-2. Paste this key to mysecrets.py
-    - `cd`
-    - `python3 Documents/TanTan/Chatbot.py`

 List of important variables, functions, and workflows (Work in Progress):
 -